Dawn Of The Brougham Epoch: 1965 – 1966 Ford LTD, Chevrolet Caprice, Plymouth VIP, Ambassador DPL – The New Low-Cost Luxury Options Of The Mid Sixties

 Arriving for ’66, the model wore the distinctive ’65 Ambassador redesign.
 Offered as the ‘luxury’ option on the 880 and 990 hardtop coupe lines, the trim offered the expected accouterments of the segment.

 Standard on the DPL package were the established interior trim upgrades, from reclining bucket seats with brocade fabric to nicer carpeting and brushed metal lower trim in the exterior.
 Options included real walnut trim, throw-away pillows, and black vinyl roof covering.
-Optional powertrains included the 287 and 327 V8s, the 4-barrel 327 being the most powerful offering in the model.
+Optional powertrains included the 287 and 327 V8s, the 4-barrel 327 being the most powerful choice in the model.

 The DPL moved a paltry 10K units for ’66, and with the Ambassador being redesigned for ’67, it’s the rarest of this group.
 Should you find one, uniqueness would be its calling card.